aliamzad3333/ecommerce_web/ENVIRONMENT.md

 # Environment Configuration

+This file contains environment variable configuration for the ecommerce application.

 This project automatically detects whether it's running locally or on the server and configures the API endpoints accordingly.

 ## How It Works